Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Establishes a chief operating officer position for the Hawaii unmanned aerial systems test site and creates an unmanned aerial systems test site advisory board to plan and oversee test site development.
-Appropriates funds for establishment.
+Establishes chief operating officer position for Hawaii UAS test site and creates unmanned aerial systems test site advisory board to plan and oversee test site development.

 View source